vakaruge/vakaruge.github.io/index.md

 *Scavenger hunts,
 And many more!

+## How to participate
+New events dates will be announced on popular local IT community groups such as MV Developers, ICT Maldives and Women In Tech.
+Events details will be published and listed on Ongoing Activities above.
+Due to the nature od diffirent types of activities, participating methods will be diffirent and will be detailed with each event.

 ## Who is organizing all this?
 Just regular folks like you and me, passionate about shaping the ICT scene in the Maldives and creating a better community for all.
 And behind the curtain, we’ve got some awesome benefactors who are all in on supporting the Maldivian tech community and helping us make waves.